Email: Chapter 21, Article 1, Section 6

 (3) The relationship of the crime to the ability, capacity, and fitness required to perform the duties and discharge the responsibilities of the profession or occupation; and

-(4) Any evidence of rehabilitation or treatment undertaken by the individual.
+(4) Any evidence of rehabilitation or treatment undertaken by the individual, including the following, if applicable:

-(b) Notwithstanding any other provision of this code to the contrary, if an applicant is disqualified from licensure because of a prior criminal conviction, the commissioner shall permit the applicant to apply for initial licensure if:
+(b) Notwithstanding any other provision of this code to the contrary, the commissioner may not disqualify an applicant from initial licensure because of a prior criminal conviction if:

 (1) A period of five years has elapsed from the date of conviction or the date of release from incarceration, whichever is later;